Shelob9/thx38/readme.txt

 == Changelog ==

+= 0.3 =
+* Implements expanded single theme views as an overlay when clicking on a theme.
+* Style updates.

 = 0.2 =
 * Implements basic search through your theme collection.
 * Adds "add new theme" block.